json-api/json-api/format/index.md

 The top-level *links object* **MAY** contain `self` and `related` links, as described above for link objects.

-For example, a `GET` request a to-one relationship URL could return:
+For example, a `GET` request to a to-one relationship URL could return:

 ```text
 HTTP/1.1 200 OK